Malay folklore: Bardic tales (cerita penglipur lara)

 Many of these stories are also condensed and made into poetic songs.
 A fixed melody is set for each story to the extent that if a melody is played or sung in the absence of its wordings, a Malay would be able to instantly recall the title of the story or at least the name of the characters in the story.

 Animal fables (cerita binatang)

 Animal fables are often used to explain certain natural phenomena.
 Other times, they are simple moral tales.
 In almost all instances, the animals in these stories possess the ability to speak, reason and think like humans, similar to Aesop's Fables.

 The kancil or mouse-deer serves as the main character in a number of the stories.
-The Malays regard this humble animal in the highest esteem due to its ability to overcome obstacles and defeat adversaries despite of its rather small and benign appearance.
+The Malays regard this humble animal in the highest esteem due to its ability to overcome obstacles and defeat adversaries despite its rather small and benign appearance.
 The mouse-deer appears in the state herald of Melaka and even plays a part in the legend of Malacca's founding.